VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/development-environment/new-store-getting-started.md

 **If you created new store with different id (not SampleStore) first open web.config and update appSettings and set DefaultStore to your store id.**

-The frontend has aВ menu which isВ hard-coded .
-To modify it go to ~/Views/Shared/DisplayTemplates folderВ and edit TopMenuNodeModel.cshtml file.
+The frontend has a menu which is hard-coded .
+To modify it go to ~/Views/Shared/DisplayTemplates folder and edit TopMenuNodeModel.cshtml file.
 Open it and add submenu for each category that is available in the just created catalog.
 For example add the code below for the Clothes category menu submenu:

 ```
 @if (Model.Title == "Clothes")